Jutho/TensorOperations.jl/README.md

 [aqua-img]: https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg
 [aqua-url]: https://github.com/JuliaTesting/Aqua.jl

+## What's new in v5

+- Support for cuTENSOR v2 and with that more recent versions of [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl).

+- Improved support for automatic differentiation using reverse-mode rules with [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl).

+- Improved and extended support for backends and allocation strategies, with in particular support for allocating temporary objects using [Bumper.jl](https://github.com/MasonProtter/Bumper.jl).

+- Breaking changes to part of the interface to make it more sustainable for future improvements and extensions.

 ## What's new in v4

 - The `@tensor` macro now accepts keyword arguments to facilitate a variety of options that help with debugging, contraction cost and backend selection.